How To Get Rid Of Cat Hairballs (What Helped My Cat)

 That’s what I always heard.

-So when Milo started gagging every once in a while, I didn’t think too much about it.
+So when Milo started gagging every once in a while, I didn’t think much about it.
 I figured it was just one of those random cat things that happens sometimes (even though hearing that sound in the middle of the night is honestly awful).

 But then it kept happening.